-Not only does a metaphor transfer meaning, it can ‘re-frame’ the meaning that the listener currently holds.
-This is...
+Not only does a metaphor transfer meaning, but it can also ‘re-frame’ the meaning that the listener currently holds....

-Being the engaging storyteller gives you visibility, credibility and influence.
+Being an engaging storyteller gives you visibility, credibility, and influence.
 These 3-factors are essential to your career Success.

 The ability to present or speak well is within everyone’s grasp.
-With 20-years’ experience as Motivational Speaker, I have coached the most boring of CEO’s and the most timid individual contributor to speak and present with impact.
+With over 20 years of experience as a Motivational Speaker, I have coached the most boring of CEOs and the timidest individual contributor to speak and present with impact.

 Is your heart racing?
 Are your palms sweaty?
 Are you wondering what you are going to say?

 Public speaking is purported to be the number 1, fear or phobia, beating out the fear of death, so why would you want to be a Keynote Speaker, and if you do, how can you be good at it?